Submitty/submitty.github.io/_docs/instructor/grade_override.md

 ![](/images/OverrideSelected.png)

-Enter the student id, the new mark you want to give the student, and any comments you have.
+Enter the student's RCSID, the new mark you want to give the student, and any comments you have.
 Then, click "Submit" to submit the changes for the student.

 ![](/images/OverrideEntered.png)